Rabun, Alabama

 Rabun is an unincorporated community in Baldwin County, Alabama, United States.

 History

 The community is named in honor of the Rabon family, who were early settlers of the area.
 A post office operated under the name Rabun from 1916 to 1959.

+The Rabon Turpentine Company operated from 1928 to 1937 and distilled turpentine.
+The company constructed a commissary, homes, and a school.